Beta feature

 Private API Monitoring is available with Postman Basic, Professional, and Enterprise plans.
 To enable Private API Monitoring in your Enterprise team, contact your Postman Customer Success Manager.

 As a Team Admin or Super Admin, you can use Private API Monitoring to create a runner that monitors and tests your organization’s APIs from your internal network, without publicly exposing your endpoints.
+As a Team Admin on a Postman Enterprise plan, you can also create runners from Runner settings.

 You can start the runner with the Postman CLI command from your internal network and securely poll Postman for monitor runs.
 Once you set up the runner in your internal network, your teammates can select the runner when creating monitors.
 You can check the monitor results in Postman to learn about your monitor’s performance.